dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/wpf-xaml-browser-applications-overview.md

 XAML browser applications (XBAPs) combines features of both Web applications and rich-client applications.
 Like Web applications, XBAPs can be deployed to a Web server and started from Internet Explorer or Firefox on Windows.
 Like rich-client applications, XBAPs can take advantage of the capabilities of WPF.
 Developing XBAPs is also similar to rich-client development.
 This topic provides a simple, high-level introduction to XBAP development and describes where XBAP development differs from standard rich-client development.

 >[!IMPORTANT]
 > XBAPs require legacy browsers to operate, such as Internet Explorer and Firefox.
-These older browsers are usually unsupported on Windows 10 and Windows 11.
+These older browser versions are usually unsupported on Windows 10 and Windows 11.

  This topic contains the following sections: